-The minimum thickness is the measurement across the width of the worn braking faces and is stamped on the outer diameter, details are also available on the Winnard web site.
-If the thickness is below the advised minimum then the disc must be replaced.
+The minimum disc thickness is stamped on the outer diameter of the brake disc.
+The minimum thickness is the measurement across the width of the worn braking faces.
+If the thickness is below the advised minimum size, the disc must be replaced.
+The disc should also be inspected to see if it is wearing equally on both faces.
 If there are any signs of uneven wear then the caliper should be inspected to ensure correct operation and re-set as per the manufacturer's specifications.
-Brake discs can be skimmed if they within acceptable limits.
+If there is excessive wear across an axle then it is recommended that the distribution of the braking load between truck / trailer and other axles is checked.